TheSoftwareDesignLab/EyeNav/README.md

 EyeNav implements the following core features:

+* Gaze-Driven Pointer Control.
-* **Gaze-Driven Pointer Control**: Maps eye gaze to cursor movements using the Tobii Pro Nano and the `tobii-research` SDK.
+   > Maps eye gaze to cursor movements using the Tobii Pro Nano and the `tobii-research` SDK.
+* NLP Command Parsing
-* **NLP Command Parsing**: Transcribes and interprets voice commands (click, input, scroll, navigate) with Vosk running locally.
+   > Transcribes and interprets voice commands (click, input, scroll, navigate) with Vosk running locally.
+* Record-and-Replay Test Generation.
-* **Record-and-Replay Test Generation**: Logs interactions in Gherkin syntax and replays them via Kraken & WebdriverIO.
+   > Logs interactions in Gherkin syntax and replays them via Kraken & WebdriverIO.
+* Modularity
-* **Modularity**: Enable or disable any of the three subsystems (gaze, voice, test logger) independently.
+   > Enable or disable any of the three subsystems (gaze, voice, test logger) independently.
+* Internationalization
-* **Internationalization**: Supports English and Spanish out of the box; additional languages via voice-model download and locale translation.
+   > Supports English and Spanish out of the box; additional languages can be downloaded and locale translation.

 ---